Is that a white fungus on your Aloe Vera plant? Or is it something else?

 It also does the job well and will make things a lot easier for the clean-up part.

-However, you need to be a little bit careful while using the soapy solution on such plants.
+However, you must be a little careful while using the soapy solution on such plants.

 When there is an infestation on the plant, it often gets weaker.